 Cleary University believes in offering a fair value exchange to our students.
-To that end, Cleary includes most fees within tuition costs.
+Cleary offers block tuition options to optimize tuition value.
 Books and other learning materials are priced separately and are the responsibility of the student.
-Students can benefit from block pricing options.

 Small Classes...Big Expectations